ILOVEYOU: Spread

-Messages generated in the Philippines began to spread westwards through corporate email systems.
+Originally designing the worm to only work in Manila, De Guzman removed this geographic restriction out of curiosity, which allowed the worm to spread worldwide.
+De Guzman did not expect this worldwide spread.

+The worm originated in the Pandacan neighborhood of Manila in the Philippines on 4 May 2000, thereafter moving westward through corporate email systems as employees began their workday that Friday morning – moving first to Hong Kong, then to Europe, and finally the United States.
 Because the worm used mailing lists as its source of targets, the messages often appeared to come from acquaintances and were therefore often regarded as "safe" by their victims, providing further incentive to open them.
 Only a few users at each site had to access the attachment to generate millions more messages that crippled mail systems and overwrote millions of files on computers in each successive network.

 Impact

-The worm originated in the Pandacan neighborhood of Manila in the Philippines on 4 May 2000, thereafter following daybreak westward across the world as employees began their workday that Friday morning, moving first to Hong Kong, then to Europe, and finally the United States.
-The outbreak was later estimated to have caused US$5.5–8.7 billion in damages worldwide, and estimated to cost US$10–15 billion to remove the worm.
+The outbreak was estimated to have caused US$5.5–8.7 billion in damages worldwide, and estimated to cost US$10–15 billion to remove the worm.
 Within ten days, over fifty million infections had been reported, and it is estimated that 10% of Internet-connected computers in the world had been affected.
 Damage cited was mostly the time and effort spent getting rid of the infection and recovering files from backups.
-To protect themselves, The Pentagon, CIA, the British Parliament and most large corporations decided to completely shut down their mail systems.
 At the time, it was one of the world's most destructive computer related disasters ever.

+Europe

+In the United Kingdom, the worm reached the email servers of the House of Commons on 4 May.
+The servers were shut down for two hours in response.
+The worm affected the banking system of Belgium.

+United States

+The worm affected most federal government agencies and caused disruption to multiple, including the Department of Justice, the Department of Labor and the Social Security Administration.
+Operations of the Department of Defense were significantly obstructed, with the Central Intelligence Agency additionally affected and the United States Army having 2258 infected workstations which cost approximately US$79,200 to recover.
+The Veterans Health Administration received 7,000,000 ILOVEYOU emails during the outbreak, requiring 240 man-hours of work to resolve the problems created.
+Files at the National Aeronautics and Space Administration were damaged, and in some cases unrecoverable from backups.

+Cultural impact

 The events inspired the song "E-mail" on the Pet Shop Boys' UK top-ten album of 2002, Release, the lyrics of which play thematically on the human desires which enabled the mass destruction of this computer infection.